tomas/bowtie/README.md

-## Bowtie: Zeroconf admin scaffold for your MongoMapper & DataMapper models
+## Bowtie: Simple admin scaffold for your MongoMapper & DataMapper models

 Bowtie reads the information on your models and creates a nice panel in which you can view, edit and destroy records easily.

 ## How does it look?

+Glad you asked:

 ![Bowtie!](https://github.com/tomas/bowtie/raw/master/screenshot.png)